What Are Stockouts? How To Avoid Them

 Inaccurate demand forecasting

 Demand indicates what customers are willing to buy, and it fluctuates depending on seasons and trends.
 If you forecast demand accurately, you can stock up on the hottest products, making them available to customers who want them.
-If you underestimate demand, you won’t order enough for everybody and could end up facing a stockout.
+Underestimating demand can result in stockouts that leave customers empty-handed (and frustrated).

 Supplier or manufacturing delays